 No one will be spending much time in the clubhouse—access will be strictly limited.
 But when you are inside, we need you to be especially vigilant about maintaining physical distancing and avoiding surface contamination.
-You must wash your hands when you arrive.
-You may also go into the clubhouse to use the washrooms, get bowls, and return them.
+You may go into the clubhouse to wash your hands, use the washrooms, get bowls, and return them.
 On the other hand, if you feel like hanging out inside, chatting with your friends, or fixing a snack in the kitchen—sorry, but not at this time.

 To maintain physical distancing, the washrooms may be used by one person at a time.
 Wash your hands.

-Members who must store their own bowls at the club will be assigned a locker—but if you can take your bowls home, that’s better for everyone.
+Members who store their own bowls at the club can use a locker—but if you can take your bowls home, that’s better for everyone.
 You may go your locker only to get your bowls; please don’t spend any time there.
 Whenever you use your locker, avoid touching other lockers.

 On the greens

-Cosburn members can now bowl together—two bowlers per rink, as long as you maintain physical distancing and avoid touching your rink partner’s bowls or other equipment.
-Since mats are difficult to disinfect between bowlers; use your own tea towel instead.
+Cosburn members can now bowl together—up to four bowlers per rink, as long as you maintain physical distancing and avoid touching your rink partner’s bowls or other equipment.
+Since mats are difficult to disinfect between bowlers; use your own teatowel instead.
 Kicking your bowls, instead of using a rake, is an easy way to avoid surface contamination.
 Avoid touching anyone else’s bowls or other gear.